FOB (Transfer of Title) Point

 - Upon delivery – but before you have signed your acceptance of the goods– inspect the goods for visible damage.
 Make sure to look for obvious signs of broken straps, torn packaging, seals broken, etc.

-- The crest of the weir plate is the most important part, so make sure to inspect them.
+- The inner (smooth) flow surfaces of a flume are the most important part, so make sure to inspect them.

 - Even if a shipment does not appear to be damaged, you are encouraged to take photographs at the time of delivery.